How much prize money do U.S. Open winners get?

 The checks awarded to the men's and women's singles draw champions could go to American players.

-Though it's unclear who the winners will be, two American women — Emma Navarro and Jessica Pegula — reached the semifinals, and Pegula won her match, earning a place in the finals.
-Navarro and Pegula happen to have fathers who are billionaires.
+Though it's unclear who the ultimate winners will be, two American women — Emma Navarro and Jessica Pegula — reached the semifinals, with Pegula winning and advancing to the finals.
+Navarro and Pegula both happen to have fathers who are billionaires.
 On the men's side, another American could also take home the trophy — and first-place check — for the first time since Andy Roddick won the tournament in 2003.
 Americans Taylor Fritz and Frances Tiafoe will face off in one of two semifinal matches on Friday.

 The winners of the women's and men's singles draws will each earn equivalent $3.6 million checks — a 20% bump from the $3 million winners earned in 2023.
 The finalists in each event, or runners-up, will get $1.8 million this year, according to official figures from the Queens, New York, tournament.
 All four semifinalists in both singles draws will get $1 million a piece.
 Notably, this year marks the 50th anniversary of male and female players earning equal prize money at the tournament.